Five directors were elected for two-year terms on the KCB Board at the recent KCB 50 Golden Years convention.

-KCB is the leading nonprofit 501(c)(3) organization of the blind and visually impaired in Kentucky.
-KCB works for equality and independence for all people with vision loss.
-KCB advocates for quality education for blind children and youth, expanded training and job opportunities for visually impaired adults, improved services for seniors over age 60 who are just losing their vision, and better public transportation for people who cannot drive.
+KCB supports issues that touch all blind and visually impaired people.
+We advocate for quality education for blind children and youth, expanded training and job opportunities for visually impaired adults, improved services for seniors over age 60 who are just losing their vision, and better public transportation for people who cannot drive.
 We support Medicare coverage of durable equipment needed by people with low vision; paper money that can be identified by touch; talking prescription labels; more audio described movies and TV shows; and more affordable and easier-to-use technology for people who have low vision.